jtwebman/node-postgres-react-mono/README.md

 **Why not Typescript?** I love Typescript but it does take much longer to use and if you are a startup you should be focus on getting something in the hands of people.
 Latter on when you have mutiple teams working on the code base feel free to start adding Typescript.

 **Why no ORM?** I find it is one more thing the engineer needs to know to write code in the system.
 In the end all backend engineers need to know SQL and SQL is the perfect abstraction.
+I use [PG-Promise](https://vitaly-t.github.io/pg-promise/) library that has some helpers but you do have to be a little careful in not using normal string injection into SQL.

 ## What it will contain in the end

 Will check these off with a date as we accomplish them

+- ~~All docker local environment setup~~
 - Account creation with email and password
 - Email verification
 - User login email and password